PF leadership used false argument in Milton Ribeiro case

 One of the points pointed out by Calandrini, who in a WhatsApp group told colleagues he did not have the autonomy to conduct the investigation independently, was precisely the decision of his superiors not to authorize the transfer of Ribeiro.

-The decision of the PF leadership was decisive for the ex-minister not to be sent back to Brasília, where he should be heard in a custody hearing.
+The decision of the PF summit was decisive for the ex-minister not to be sent back to Brasília, where he should be heard in a custody hearing.

 Milton Ribeiro tried to avoid the transfer at all costs.
 His defense had already formally requested that the transfer order issued by Judge Renato Borelli, the same person who ordered the arrest, be reversed.
 The lawyers’ request was denied.
 But a letter sent to Justice by the direction of the PF itself, stating that it would not be possible to transfer him, ensured that the will of the former minister prevailed.